jromania-sykes/cleaning_data_course_project/CodeBook.md

 ###Algorithms

-The following steps are performed by **get_tidy_wearables** data function in the run_analysis.R.

 ####get_tidy_wearables

-Transform the source tables into a tidy data set as defined by
+Transform the source tables into a tidy data set as defined by..

-Merge the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.
-Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-Use descriptive activity names to name the activities in the data set Labels the data set with descriptive variable names.
+3. Use descriptive activity names to name the activities in the data set
+4. Labels the data set with descriptive variable names.

 ####method